Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Nearing the end of Q1 2019, Singapore is heating up as the unicorns’ battleground, India’s players challenge Amazon, and China’s e-commerce giants want to penetrate the US market despite trade war tensions.

-Sea is raising up to US$1.5 billion for its Shopee e-commerce business in Southeast Asia.
+Sea is raising up to US$1.5 billion for its Shopee e-commerce business in Southeast Asia1.
 The Singapore-based company is planning to offer 60 million American Depositary Shares (ADS) at a price of US$ 22.50 each.
 Sea plans to use the capital for “business expansion and other general corporate purposes”, where most of its funds could be channeled to its e-commerce arm, Shopee.
 Shopee saw its annual gross merchandise value (GMV) cross US$ 10 billion for the first time.

-Go-Jek expands driver benefits from Doctor Anywhere partnership.
+Go-Jek expands driver benefits from Doctor Anywhere partnership2.
 From April 2019, Go-Jek drivers can gain access to online video consultations with Singapore-registered medical professionals on the Doctor Anywhere platform.
 The Indonesian ride-hailing company will cover Doctor Anywhere’s subscription fees and offer its most active drivers fully subsidised medical benefits.
 This offer for freelance drivers marks the first of its kind, which sets Go-Jek apart from its rival, Grab.

-Grab lands US$ 1.46 billion in fresh funds, raising coffers to US$ 8 billion.
+Grab lands US$ 1.46 billion in fresh funds, raising coffers to US$ 8 billion3.
 The latest funds were raised from Softbank Vision Fund, on top of its Series H funding round from Toyota Motor, Oppenheimer Funds, Hyundai Motor, Booking Holdings, Microsoft Corp, Ping An Capital and Yamaha Motor, bringing in US$ 4.5 billion in total.
 The company will use the investments to expand and diversify its services, with plans to become the Southeast Asian region’s No. 1 super app.

-Reliance buys Logistics Startup Grab A Grub to Power E-commerce Ambitions.
+Reliance buys Logistics Startup Grab A Grub to Power E-commerce Ambitions4.
 Reliance wil control 83% of Grab A Grub in a cash deal worth US$ 14.9 million, furthering the company’s digital commerce initiatives.
 Ambani is now looking to challenge US companies Amazon, which has committed US$ 5 billion to Indian e-commerce, and Walmart-owned Flipkart, which was acquired for US$ 16 billion in August 2018.

-Despite US-China trade tensions, China’s e-commerce giants are trying to penetrate US market.
+Despite US-China trade tensions, China’s e-commerce giants are trying to penetrate US market7.
 Alibaba and JD .com are trying to expand into the US by partnering with US-based companies.
 Alibaba has partnered with Office Depot to target small businesses, whereas JD .com has partnered with Google and started selling B2C items under Joybuy.
 This development is still in the early stages, so it remains to be seen if the E-commerce giants can turn a profit in the US market.

 That’s all for this news round-up!
 In the meantime, to stay updated with the latest news and our articles, consider signing up for Janio’s regular newsletter.